-About MeI am a Vice President at Compass Lexecon, where I specialize in valuation, corporate finance, financial statements analysis, and damages.
+About MeI am a Vice President at Compass Lexecon's Chicago, IL and Oakland, CA offices, where I specialize in valuation, corporate finance, and financial statements analysis.
 I have worked on hundreds of engagements involving firms across a broad spectrum of industries concerning issues such as business valuation, fraudulent conveyance/ solvency, market efficiency, materiality, loss causation, and damages.

 My expertise and research are in the areas of asset pricing and corporate finance.
 I have written a financial modeling textbook, which is described elsewhere on this page.
-My paper "Understatement of the Valuation Impact of Future Stock-Based Compensation Grants: Implications from the Ancestry.com Opinion" appears in the Value Examiner.
-My articles "Why We Shouldn't Add a Size Premium to the CAPM Cost of Equity"" and "Estimating Debt Betas and Beta Unlevering Formulas" are available on NACVA's QuickRead.
+My article "Understatement of the Valuation Impact of Future Stock-Based Compensation Grants: Implications from the Ancestry.com Opinion" appears in the Value Examiner.
+My articles "Why We Shouldn't Add a Size Premium to the CAPM Cost of Equity" and "Estimating Debt Betas and Beta Unlevering Formulas" appear on NACVA's QuickRead.

 I have also held teaching appointments at DePaul University, the University of the Philippines, and Ateneo de Manila University, where I have taught courses in investments, investment management, corporate finance, and international finance.

-My BookI am the author of Analyzing Financial Data and Implementing Financial Models Using R (Springer, 2015), which is a financial modeling textbook that handholds students through every step of the analysis.
-In my book, I cover a broad-range of topics from basic data analysis to building equitiy, fixed income, and option models.
-I implement all anlayses and models using R (which is free) and only data that is freely-accessible to the user (i.e., no specialized databases or fee-based services are used).
+My BookI am the author of Analyzing Financial Data and Implementing Financial Models Using R (Springer, 2015), which is a financial modeling textbook that handholds students through every step of the analysis and modeling process.
+In my book, I cover a broad-range of topics from basic data analysis to building equity, fixed income, and option models.
+I implement all anlayses and models using R (which is free) and I only use data that is freely-accessible to the user (i.e., no specialized databases or fee-based services are used).

 A running list of errata for my book can be found here.